Allen v. Milligan (formerly Merrill v. Milligan) – Redistricting (AL)

 Soon after the Alabama officials submitted their request to the nation’s high court, the state legislature passed a law that would re-implement the 2023 map if the Supreme Court allowed it to do so.

-A majority of justices voted to grant Alabama’s request on May 11, lifting the lower court’s order and allowing the state to implement the 2023 map ahead of the 2026 midterm elections.
+On May 11, a majority of justices voted to grant Alabama’s request, lifting the lower court’s order and allowing the state to implement the 2023 map ahead of this year’s midterm elections.